 8. Wairere Boulders, Hokianga

 Explore the ancient natural rock formations of the Wairere Boulders, inland from Hōreke.
 This valley full of rocks, eroded into weird and wonderful shapes, was rediscovered by Swiss immigrants who bought the land in the 1980s and built a network of tracks and platforms so visitors could view the boulders.
-Host Felix is highly knowledgeable, and the valley makes a fascinating side trip.
-Make sure you bring your sturdy shoes.
+The valley makes a fascinating side trip, but make sure you bring your sturdy shoes.

 This river of boulders is part of an interesting geological formation found in Northland near the Hokianga Harbour.
 It is know as the Wairere Boulders and was originally a basaltic lava flow that stemmed from the Kerikeri volcanic group in the centre of Northland.
 The strange thing about these boulders is that the hard basaltic rock exhibits relatively rare karst formation or fluting (see photo 2) usually only seen in much softer rocks like limestone.
 It tends to develop when the rock is dissolved by mildly acidic percolating water.
 For this to occur on basalt, it takes a much longer period of time making these formations particularly special.
 Wairere boulders is definitely worth a visit if you're in the area and feel like a walk, there is a small entry fee as it is on private land and all the boardwalk engineering across the many chasms was done by the owners. #newzealand #wairereboulders #geology #nzmustdo #exploring #adventure #rocks #volcanic #basalt #hiking #landscape #kiwi_pics #boulders #karst #fluting #lavaflow #newzealandfinds #offthebeatentrack #hiddengem